-Freepik / Milan is pulling people in at speed.
+Freepik / Milan is pulling people in at a rapid pace.
 The Italian city offers something Dubai cannot fully match right now: A sense of long-term stability within the European Union.

 Property Boom Signals a Power Shift